feduxorg-attic/command_exec/README.md

 Furthermore `command_exec` looks at the return code of your command.

+## Reaction on error

+If an error occured, `command_exec` supports three different ways to react upon an error:
+* do nothing
+* throw an error
+* raise an exception

 ```ruby
 ```
 ## Output

 After execute the command you get the following output.
 Today it's not possible to suppress that output, but it's on the roadmap.

+Order of fields
+Available fields

 ### Successfull